SaaS Expansion Revenue Calculator

 Tier Upgrade Revenue and How to Model Upgrade Velocity

 Tier upgrades happen on annual renewal cycles, not continuously.
 A tier upgrade revenue calculator uses annual % of customers upgrading × average upgrade dollar amount, then distributes that across 12 months.
-Elite enterprise SaaS hits 20%+ annual upgrade velocity (Atlassian, Salesforce).
-PLG typically sees 8–12%.
+Enterprise-grade SaaS with strong CS motions typically posts 18–25% annual upgrade velocity; PLG products and SMB-heavy books tend to run 8–12%.
 The calculator above lets you enter both the % and the average upgrade $ separately so you can test whether your upgrade motion is constrained by count or by size.

 Cross-Sell Revenue Projection and Attach-Rate Curves